mahmoudimus/ac/docs/public/guides/getting-started.md

 ## <a name="start-addon-host" id="start-addon-host"></a> Start your add-on

 That's it as far as coding goes.
-The next step is to make the files you created available on a web server.
-The options for accomplishing this are many, but this example we'll serve the file locally, since our target application is also operating locally.
+The next step is to make your files available on a web server.
+There are many ways to do this, but in this example we'll serve the file locally, since our target application is also operating locally.

-In our case, we'll use a simple web server that ships with [Python](http://python.org) to serve the current directory containing your `atlassian-connect.json` and `helloworld.html` files.
+You'll use a simple web server that ships with [Python](http://python.org) to serve the current directory containing your `atlassian-connect.json` and `helloworld.html` files.

 1. From the same directory, start your server on port 8000: